 |Petrol||1.5 liter (117.3bhp, 145Nm)||—–|

 |Petrol||1.2 liter (103.5bhp, 175Nm)||1.6 liter (103.5bhp, 153Nm)|

-So, by considering above figures, new Verna’s still offers bigger diesel engine with its impressive figures and availability of auto gearbox resulting as a powerful-one, the Vento and Verna both are having a rub shoulder fight here in petrol trims.
-Must be thinking, City is like out of race form here, Right?
+So, by considering above figures, new Verna’s still offers bigger diesel engine with its impressive figures and availability of auto gearbox resulting as a powerful one, the Vento and Verna both are having a rub shoulder fight here in petrol trims.
+Must be thinking, City is like out of the race from here, Right?
 But it’s not correct as there is a reason behind City’s least torque in diesel.
-Honda has designed its newly equipped diesel mill in such a way so that it can provide a better drivability and better fuel efficiency on road, and that’s why torque figures have been compromised here.
+Honda has designed its newly equipped diesel mill in such a way so that it can provide a better driveability and better fuel efficiency on road, and that’s why torque figures have been compromised here.

 But this is about the paper figures; let’s see how practical these cars are on roads.
 Honda City getting .25 extra marks over Vento just because of its diesel mill efficiency.

 On road, the German car new Vento really does very well.
 The car remains stable at higher speeds and provides more than decent handling.
 Vento diesel is quick when driving and also one will feel bumps-less riding and confidence turning at the corners.

 Though, if we see on paper, then Verna takes less time to reach 0-100 km/h but this figure surely doesn’t imply on the road and we found it a bit slow and seem to do hard effort when accelerating in city roads and this definitely is due to its throttle lag.
 Hyundai engineers have stiffened up the suspension a bit but still, it is far away from segment benchmarks like Vento, Rapid and Fiesta.